Raphoe North

-Raphoe North (/ræˈfoʊ/; Ráth Bhoth Thuaidh), or North Raphoe, is a barony in County Donegal, Republic of Ireland.
+Raphoe North (/ræˈfoʊ/; Ráth Bhoth Thuaidh), or North Raphoe, is a barony in County Donegal, Ireland.
 Baronies were mainly cadastral rather than administrative units.
 They acquired modest local taxation and spending functions in the 19th century before being superseded by the Local Government (Ireland) Act 1898.

 Etymology

 Raphoe North takes its name from Raphoe town, in Irish Ráth Bhoth, "ringfort of the huts."

 Geography

 Raphoe North is located in the east of County Donegal, to the east of the River Swilly and the west of the River Foyle; both the River Finn and the Burn Dale flow through the barony.